hdavid16/InventoryManagement.jl/README.md

 ## Overview

 *InventoryManagement.jl* allows defining a supply network with three main actors:
 - `Producers`: Nodes where inventory transformation takes place (e.g., intermediates or final products are produced).
+These are the top-most (source) nodes in the network.
-- `Distributors`: Nodes where inventory is stored and distributed (e.g., distribution centers and retailers).
+- `Distributors`: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
-- `Markets`: Associated with each end `distributor` in the network where end-customers place final product orders.
+- `Markets`: Nodes where end-customers place final product orders.
+These are the last  (sink) nodes in the network.

 A `SupplyChainEnv` object is created based on system inputs and network structure, which can be used to simulate stochastic demand at the end distribution centers and inventory replenishment decisions throughout the network.
 The `SupplyChainEnv` can be used in conjunction with [ReinforcementLearning.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl) to train a Reinforcement Learning `agent`.